pingcap/docs/certificate-authentication.md

 ### Configure user certificate information

-After getting the user certificate information (`require subject`, `require issuer`, `require cipher`), configure these information to be verified when creating a user, granting privileges, or altering a user.
+After getting the user certificate information (`require subject`, `require issuer`, `require san`, `require cipher`), configure these information to be verified when creating a user, granting privileges, or altering a user.
 Replace `<replaceable>` with the corresponding information in the following statements.

 You can configure one option or multiple options using the space or `and` as the separator.